supercamel/SpinoDB/README.md

     { steamProfile.steamId: "7656112598325978325" }

-**id Field**
+**_id Field**

 When documents are first added to the database, they are given a unique ID.
-The ID encodes the document creation time which can be used to optimize findOne() operations.
-For best performance, search for documents by the 'id' and do not overwrite it.
+The ID encodes the document creation time which is used to optimize searching operations.
+For best performance, use the ByID functions.

+updateById(id_string, newDocument);

+findOneById(id_string);

+dropById(id_string);

 **Indexing**